Austro-Hungarian Compromise of 1867: Military dictatorship

-During the unsuccessful Hungarian Revolution of 1848, the Magyars came close to severing ties with the Habsburg Dynasty, but their efforts were thwarted by the Austrian Empire with military intervention from the Russian Empire.
+During the unsuccessful Hungarian Revolution of 1848, the Magyars came close to severing ties with the Habsburg dynasty, but their efforts were thwarted by the Austrian Empire with military intervention from the Russian Empire.

-In the hope of Russian military support, the young Emperor Franz Joseph kissed the hands of the Ruler of all the Russians in Warsaw on 21 May 1849.
-Nicholas I of Russia agreed with Franz Joseph and sent a 200,000 strong army with 80,000 auxiliary forces.
-The joint Russo-Austrian army finally defeated the Hungarian forces.

 Following the restoration of Habsburg authority, Hungary was placed under martial law.
 A military dictatorship was created in Hungary.

 Every facet of Hungarian life was subjected to rigorous scrutiny and Austrian governmental control.

 German was declared the official language of public administration.
 An edict issued on 9 October 1849 placed education under state oversight, with the curriculum dictated by the government.
 The teaching of national history was restricted, and history was presented from a Habsburg perspective.
 Even the Hungarian Academy of Sciences, a stronghold of Hungarian culture, was kept under strict control, being staffed predominantly by foreigners, mostly Germans, and effectively became defunct until the end of 1858.
 In response, Hungarians engaged in passive resistance, and anti-Habsburg and anti-German sentiments ran high.
 In the following years, the empire introduced several reforms but failed to address the underlying issues.

 After the Hungarian Revolution of 1848–49, Hungary's independent customs system was abolished, and on 1 October 1851, it became part of the unified imperial customs system.